awsdocs/iam-user-guide/doc_source/id_credentials_mfa_configure-api-require.md

 Imagine that you are in account A and you create an S3 bucket\.
 You want to grant access to this bucket to users who are in several different AWS accounts, but only if those users are authenticated with MFA\.

-In this scenario, user Alice is an administrator in account A\.
-User Charlie is an IAM user in account C\.
+In this scenario, user Anaya is an administrator in account A\.
+User Nikhil is an IAM user in account C\.

-1. In account A, Alice creates a bucket named `Account-A-bucket`\.
+1. In account A, Anaya creates a bucket named `Account-A-bucket`\.

-1. Alice adds the bucket policy to the bucket\.
+1. Anaya adds the bucket policy to the bucket\.
 The policy allows any user in account A, account B, or account C to perform the S3 `PutObject` and `DeleteObject` actions in the bucket\.
 The policy includes an MFA condition\.

    ```
    {